publishpress/publishpress-series/readme.txt

 Have fun - and get writing those series!!

 == ChangeSet ==

+**2.0.7** - Contains the following fixes:

+*Minor*

+* Removal of extraneous html from series.php and seriestoc.php template files.
+* Updated readme.txt for suggestion to copy customized `series.php` and `seriestoc.php` files to theme directory.
+* Added missing `< /div >` to `seriestoc.php` file to fix "98%" of the typical default installations of this plugin.
+* fixed a potential bug with the `get_series_toc()` function/template tag.
+* Fixed a few spacing, code structure errors throughout the files.
+* Changed the "title" attribute for the `get_series_toc()` link to something a bit more friendly.

+*Major*

+* Fixed bug affecting installs of Organize Series on blogs with a subdirectory in their blog address (i.e. `http://www.myblog.com/blog/`).
+In these setups the Series Table of Contents page re-direct wouldn't work.
+This bug also affected custom seriestoc urls set on the Series Options pages with a multiple slash structure (i.e. the default is `\series\`, but if you used `\series\seriestoc` it wouldn't work).
+Many thanks to [Ken Carlson](http://reflections.cyberpastor.net/) for his help in getting it fixed.

 **2.0.6** - Fixes a pretty major bug with the custom rewrite/permalink structure for series archives.
 This bug only shows up if you use certain prefixes to your custom permalinks such as `/archives/...rest of permalink`.
 Hat tip to [Edward](http://www.scompt.com/) for the catch and fix.

 **2.0.5** - Contains the following bug fixes: